William Duguid Geddes

-Sir William Duguid Geddes MA D Litt LLD (21 November 1828 – 9 February 1900) was a Scottish scholar and educationalist, who promoted the cause of classical Greek at the University of Aberdeen and later became Principal.
+Sir William Duguid Geddes MA D Litt LLD (21 November 1828 – 9 February 1900) was a Scottish scholar and educationalist, who served as Professor of Greek at the University of Aberdeen from 1855 to 1885 and then as Principal of the University of Aberdeen from 1885 until his death.
 Geddes's classical translations, grammars and scholarship contributed to publications both written with collaborators and edited in series.
 One of the outstanding scholars of his generation in Scotland, he was the architect of the fusion of the modern University of Aberdeen and its High Victorian development.